 Each of these courageous people are attempting to rebuild their lives after what has been described as “the gravest possible interference” with their private lives.
-Their stories are shared here not to elicit just your sympathy, but to increase your understanding; not to provoke interest in their personal details, but to request your solidarity.

 “The nature of the experience is particularly unusual in that it is deeply personal to all of us, and yet it is in both the public and the political domain.
 When it becomes your real-life story, it is a very difficult one to tell new friends, who often do not believe you, let alone to talk about it in the media or in a room like this.”